Our Local Governors

 I am originally from Bradford and lived in different parts of the country until we moved back 'up north' and settled in Kippax 30 years ago.

 I have two grown-up daughters Helen, who is a primary school teacher and Anna, who is a dancer.
 Both attended Kippax North where they were very happy.
-My grandson Noah, aged 4, is now very happily settled in nursery.
+My grandson Noah, aged 6, is now very happily settled in Key Stage 1.

 I have worked most of my life as a social worker, mainly working with older people.
-I now work part-time at Bradford University and with the Open University organising and supporting placements for students on their social work degree courses.
+I now work part-time at Bradford University and with the Open University, organising and supporting placements for students on their social work degree courses.
+I have been a Parent Governor since January 2017 and my two children attend the school.

 Kippax North has always been an excellent school and is going from strength to strength.
 I am particularly pleased and proud that the school maintains high academic success while continuing to value all children and their particular achievements, and continuing to provide a wide range of extra-curricular activities.